ironmansoftware/universal-docs/portal/portal-widgets/syntax.md

 # Syntax

 PSBlazor is a custom syntax based on Blazor and Razor pages.
-It is similar to XML or XAML and provides a mechnaism to declatively define a user interface.&#x20;
+It is similar to XML or XAML and provides a mechanism to declaratively define a user interface.&#x20;

 ## Components